websight-io/docs/docs/blog/2022/rich-text-editor/index.md

 - properties used by UI Component, such as title or icon
 - `plugin` - formatting login definition with:
   - `sling:resourceType` - path to formatting logic
-  - properties used by UI Component, such as title or icon
+  - properties used by formatting logic
 - child UI components - other UI components defined instead of `plugin` definition

 #### Sample definitions:
-To add a bold button
+To add a button with bold functionality
 ![](rte-bold.png)
 you can use:
 ```json